Auburn Cayugas

 The Auburn Cayugas was a primary moniker of the minor league baseball teams based in Auburn, New York and their namesake Cayuga County, New York between 1877 and 1951.
-Auburn teams played as members of the 1877 League Alliance, 1888 Central New York League, New York State League (1889, 1897–1899), Empire State League (1906–1907), Canadian–American League (1938, 1940) and Border League (1946–1951), winning two league championships.
+Auburn teams played as members of the 1877 League Alliance, 1888 Central New York League, New York State League (1889, 1897–1899), Empire State League (1906–1907), Can–Am League (1938, 1940) and Border League (1946–1951), winning two league championships.

 The Auburn Cayugas were a minor league affiliate of the Boston Red Sox in 1948.

 Auburn continued minor league play from 1958 through 2020, evolving into the Auburn Doubledays.

 History

 Minor league baseball started in Auburn, New York in 1877.
 The Auburn Auburnians played the 1877 season as a member of the League Alliance, which had over thirty teams.
 The manager was Billy Arnold.

 The Auburn Yankees played as a member of the 1888 Central New York League.
 Auburn won the 1888 Central New York League Championship with a 22–10 regular season record.
 The Central New York League permanently disbanded after the 1888 season.

 The Auburn Yankees won the New York State League Championship in 1889.
 Auburn finished the season in first place with a 32–19 record under Manager Frank Leonard.
 Auburn finished 2.0 games ahead of the Elmira, New York team, in winning the six-team league championship.
 Auburn did not return to the New York State League in 1890.

 The Auburn Maroons returned to play in the Independent New York State League in 1897.
 The 1987 Maroons finished 50–41, to place third in the five-team league, playing the season under Manager Tim Shinnick.
 Auburn finished 4.5 games behind the league champion Canandaigua Rustlers.
 On August 24, 1889, Auburn hosted of one of the first games played under electric lights at Seward Avenue Park.

 The 1898 Auburn Maroons placed third in the eight-team New York State League with a record of 52–50.
 The 1898 Managers were Tim Shinnick, Barney McManus and Mickey Finn.
 Auburn finished 5.5 games behind league champion Canandaigua Rustlers.

 The Auburn Pioneers continued play as members of the Class C level New York State League in 1899.
 The Auburn Prisoners were managed by Tim Shinnick and Charles Faatz.
 Auburn had a 27–43 record when the franchise moved to Troy, New York on August 1, 1899.
 The team finished the season as the Troy Washerwomen and combined for an overall record of 43–69, to place seventh in the New York State League final standings.